sarahjhh/snap-plugin-lib-go/README.md

 * See if one already exists in the [Plugin Catalog](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md)
 * See if someone mentioned it in the [plugin wishlist](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md#wishlist)

 If you do decide to write a plugin check out the [plugin authoring docs](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_AUTHORING.md#plugin-authoring) and let us know you are working on one!
+You can find us on [Slack #snap-developers channel](https://intelsdi-x.herokuapp.com/).
 ## Brief Overview of Snap Architecture

 Snap is an open and modular telemetry framework designed to simplify the collection, processing and publishing of data through a single HTTP based API.
 Plugins provide the functionality of collection, processing and publishing and can be loaded/unloaded, upgraded and swapped without requiring a restart of the Snap daemon.